ublue-os/website/docs/images/bazzite/FAQ.md

 ## I am new to Linux gaming.
 Where do I start?

 We have a gaming starter guide [here](/images/bazzite/gaming_guide).
-If you own a Steam Deck then it should be a similar experience.
+The Steam Deck image should be very similar to SteamOS to the end user.

 ## How do I install additional software?